stevechacha/SpotifyClone/README.md

    - Create a developer account at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
    - Create a new app and retrieve your **Client ID** and **Client Secret**.
    - Add your redirect URI in the Spotify app settings (e.g., `spotify-clone://callback`).
-   - Update the app configuration with your credentials.
+   - Update the app configuration with your credentials:
+     ```swift
+     static let clientID = "YOUR_CLIENT_ID" // Replace with your client ID
+     static let clientSecret = "YOUR_CLIENT_SECRET" // Replace with your client secret
+     ```

 4. Open the project in Xcode: